ysc2229/ocaml-graphics-demo/README.md

 1. Install [XQuartz](https://www.xquartz.org/).

+2. Log-out from the system and log-in again.

-2. After that, you will have to **re-install all packages** you have previously installed via opam.
+3. After that, you will have to **re-install all packages** you have previously installed via opam.
 For instance, first try

    ```